ProjecVirgil/VirgilAPI/README.md

 | MongoDB | Railway | fastAPI | ![image](assets/fastAPI.png) | 0,676
 | MongoDB | Railway |  Flask | ![image](assets/Flask.png) | 0,628

+## Notes 📖

+I don' know if switching to fastAPI is a good choice because the difference is not mutch except for the more input control if you have your tips to give me tell me pls ❤️